luke-sutton/Writerside-Web-Dev-Notes/topics/Inheritance.md

 }
 ```

-In this example after a new instance of the Luke class will have access to the Age property and the sayGreeting
+In this example after a new instance of the Luke class is created it will have access to the Age property
-method.
+and the sayGreeting method.

 You can use the base keyword to access the base class from a derived class